Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: Optomechanical modeling

 being a form of the displacement operator.
 For an arbitrary initial mirror state $\ket{\phi}_{m}$ at time $t = 2 \pi M$, where $M$ is an integer multiple of the mirror's motion period $2 \pi$, the cavity field and mirror states can be separated, as they are not entangled at this moment.

-To prepare $L$-component cat states using the optomechanical setup describe earlier, we begin by setting the initial state of the cavity field to a coherent state $\ket{\psi}_c = \ket{\alpha_0}$.
-At separable moments, the state of the cavity field is:
+To prepare $L$-component cat states with the use of the optomechanical setup described earlier, we begin by setting the initial state of the cavity field to a coherent state $\ket{\psi}_{\mathrm{c}} = \ket{\alpha_0}$.
+At separable moments, the state of the cavity field is given as